Models

 Supported Providers

-Section titled “Supported Providers”Agent Express ships with built-in support for Anthropic and OpenAI.
+Section titled “Supported Providers”Agent Express supports any AI SDK v3 provider via dynamic import.
 Provider packages are optional peer dependencies — install only what you need.
+No framework code changes required when new providers are published.

 Using Model Objects